 - 9.1.1 Purpose and Intent: The purpose of the Wetlands Conservation District is to protect the public health, safety and general welfare of the community by promoting the most appropriate use of land and the protection of wetland ecosystems and water quality in accordance with the goals and objectives of the most recent Exeter Master Plan.
-It is intended that this article shall: - A. Prevent the development of structures and land uses on wetlands and wetland areas of very poorly drained soils and poorly drained soils and /or their buffers which will contribute to pollution of surface and groundwater by sewage or toxic substances or sedimentation; - B. Prevent the destruction of, or significant changes to, those wetland areas, related water bodies, and adjoining land which provide flood protection; - C. Protect wetland systems that provide filtration of water flowing into ponds and streams, augment stream flow during dry periods and which connect to the ground or surface water supply; - D. Protect wildlife habitats, maintain ecological function and support other public purposes such as those cited in NH RSA §482-A:1; - E. Protect potential water supplies and existing aquifers (water bearing stratum) and aquifer recharge areas; - F. Prevent unnecessary or excessive expense to the Town for the purpose of providing and/or maintaining essential services and utilities which might be required as a result of development in wetlands. - G. Prevent damage to structures and properties caused by inappropriate development in wetlands. - 9.1.2 Applicability: All proposed development, removal of vegetation, and alteration/disturbance of the land including but not limited to drainage, wastewater disposal system, wells and other utilities within the wetlands conservation overlay district is subject to this ordinance.
+It is intended that this article shall: - A. Prevent the development of structures and land uses on wetlands and wetland areas of very poorly drained soils and poorly drained soils and/or their buffers which will contribute to pollution of surface and groundwater by sewage or toxic substances, excess nutrients or sedimentation; - B. Prevent the destruction of, or significant changes to, those wetland areas, related water bodies, and adjoining land which provide flood protection; - C. Protect wetland systems that provide filtration of water flowing into ponds and streams, augment stream flow during dry periods and which connect to the ground or surface water supply; - D. Protect wildlife habitats, maintain ecological function and support other public purposes such as those cited in NH RSA §482-A:1 and as amended from time to time; - E. Protect potential water supplies and existing aquifers (water bearing stratum) and aquifer recharge areas; - F. Prevent unnecessary or excessive expense to the Town for the purpose of providing and/or maintaining essential services and utilities which might be required as a result of development in wetlands; and - G. Prevent damage to structures and properties caused by inappropriate development in wetlands. - 9.1.2 Applicability: All proposed development, removal of vegetation, and alteration/disturbance of the land including but not limited to drainage, wastewater disposal system, wells and other utilities within the wetlands conservation overlay district is subject to this ordinance.

-- 9.1.3 Boundaries: The Wetlands Conservation Overlay District includes: - A. Surface waters of the State. - B. Wetlands of any size including but not limited to swamps, bogs, marshes, ponds, lakes, and vernal pools. - C. Inland streams shown on USGS 7.5x15 minute quadrangle maps, including intermittent streams. - D. Man-made drainage structures including but not limited to detention ponds, retention ponds, and drainage swales shall not be considered part of the Wetlands Protection Overlay District. - E. A wetland buffer area comprised of all land parallel to and measured from the edge of the wetland boundary on a horizontal plane to a width defined below: - 1.
-Prime Wetland Buffers: Includes all areas extending 100' from the boundary of areas identified in the 2005 Prime Wetland Report and registered with the NH Wetlands Bureau.
-This 100 foot buffer is a "No Cut-No Disturbance" buffer. - Exemplary Wetland Buffers: Includes all areas extending 50 feet from the boundary of wetlands designated as an exemplary natural community by the NH Natural Heritage Bureau.
-This 50 foot buffer is a "No Cut - No Disturbance" buffer. - 3.
-Very Poorly Drained Soils (Hydric A) Buffer: Includes all areas extending 50 feet from the boundary of such wetlands.
-This 50 foot buffer is a No Cut- No Disturbance buffer.
-No subsurface wastewater disposal system shall be constructed within seventyfive feet (75') of the edge of any Type A Hydric Soil. - Poorly Drained Soils (Hydric B) Buffer: Includes all areas extending 40 feet from the boundary of such wetlands.
-This 40 foot buffer is a No Cut- No Disturbance buffer.
-No subsurface wastewater disposal system shall be constructed within fifty feet (50') of any Type B Hydric Soil.
+- 9.1.3 Boundaries and Setbacks: The Wetlands Conservation Overlay District includes: - A. Surface waters of the State. - B. Wetlands of any size including but not limited to swamps, bogs, marshes, ponds, lakes, and vernal pools. - C. Inland streams shown on USGS 7.5 minute 1:24,000-scale topographic maps, including intermittent streams.
+Note: Additional restrictions and setbacks apply if within Exeter Shoreland Protection District, Article 9.3. - D. Man-made drainage structures including but not limited to detention ponds, retention ponds, and drainage swales shall not be considered part of the Wetlands Protection Overlay District. - E. A wetland buffer area comprised of all land parallel to and measured from the edge of the wetland boundary on a horizontal plane to a width defined below:

-- 5. Inland streams Buffer (including intermittent streams): Includes all areas extending 25 feet from the top of the bank.
-This 25 foot buffer is a No Cut- No Disturbance buffer. - 6.
-Vernal Pool Buffer (200 square feet or greater): This includes all areas extending 75 feet from the boundary of vernal pools.
-This 75 foot buffer is a "No Cut- No Disturbance" buffer. - F. Boundary Appeals: In the event that the Building Inspector, the Planning Board, or the Conservation Commission questions the validity of the boundaries of a wetland area on a specific parcel of land, or upon written petition of the owner or any abutter of the said property to the Planning Board, the Board may call upon the services of a scientist qualified to delineate wetlands in accordance with the standards and criteria specified in 9.1.4.J Wetlands Delineation in order to examine said area and report the findings to the Planning Board for their determination of the boundary.
+F. Boundary Appeals: In the event that the Building Inspector, the Planning Board, or the Conservation Commission questions the validity of the boundaries of a wetland area on a specific parcel of land, or upon written petition of the owner or any abutter of the said property to the Planning Board, the Board may call upon the services of a scientist qualified to delineate wetlands in accordance with the standards and criteria specified in 9.1.4.J Wetlands Delineation in order to examine said area and report the findings to the Planning Board for their determination of the boundary.
 Expenses incurred in retaining these services shall be paid by the landowner.